Making payments from the SRA Compensation Fund

-- has not been accounted for by a regulated person or those who have suffered a loss against which a regulated person should have been insured under our rules, but was not.
+- who have suffered a loss for which a regulated person should have been insured under our rules, but was not.

 This is funded by contributions from individuals and firms we regulate.
-Our powers to do so are set out in legislation1 and the SRA Compensation Fund Rules 2011 ("the Rules").
+Our powers to operate the compensation fund are set out in legislation (principally section 36 and 36A of the Solicitors Act 1974) and the SRA Compensation Fund Rules (the Rules).

-This document provides guidance on how we make decisions on applications for payments from our Compensation Fund.
+This guidance sets out how we make decisions on applications for payment from our compensation fund.

-- We expect applicants to be open and frank in their dealings with us, and to provide us with all relevant evidence in support of their application.
+- We expect applicants to be open and honest in their dealings with us, and to provide us with all relevant evidence in support of their application.

-- We will carry out an investigation to collect relevant evidence to help us decide an application.
-In addition, we may have access to information which the applicant does not, for instance, the accounting records of the firm or a report from an on site investigation carried out by our Forensic Investigation Team.
+- We will carry out an investigation to collect evidence to help us decide an application.
+In addition, we may have access to information that an applicant does not, for instance, the accounting records of a firm or a report from an on-site investigation carried out by our Forensic Investigation Team.
 If so, we may also use this evidence in reaching a decision.

-Read more information about how to make a claim, and how we can help applicants with the process and understand what they might be entitled to.
+Find out more on how to make a claim, as well as how we can help applicants with the process and to understand what you might be entitled to.

 Overview of decisions to make a payment

-We consider two stages when deciding whether to make a payment.
-These are considered in detail later in this guidance, but in summary, the two stages are:
+We consider two stages when deciding whether to make a payment:

-Three groups of applicant (private individuals, businesses, charities/trusts) may be eligible to claim.
-In the case of businesses and charities/trusts, eligibility may depend on their turnover.
-We have set out in the table below the eligibility of each different applicant to claim under the three claim categories: dishonesty, failure to account and uninsured loss.
+Three groups of applicants (private individuals, businesses, charities/trusts) may be eligible to claim from the compensation fund.
+In the case of businesses and charities/trusts, eligibility may depend on turnover.

 Some points to note:

-- A private individual is someone dealing with a regulated person on a personal matter e.g. buying or selling their own house.
+- A private individual is someone dealing with a regulated person on a personal matter, eg buying or selling their own home.